sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-1.markdown

 tags:
   - heftia
 excerpt: |
-    `heftia` is the first-ever fully type-safe and performant effect system, not just among Haskell libraries but historically across all effect system implementations and languages, to completely implement both *algebraic effects* and *higher-order effects*.
+    `heftia` is the first-ever effect system, not just among Haskell libraries but historically across all effect system implementations and languages, to completely implement both *algebraic effects* and *higher-order effects*.
 ---

 This article is currently unfinished and will continue to be updated.